yrahul3910/issue-reporter/README.md

 # Issue Reporter
 An issue reporting system, which filters out duplicate issues.
 LSA implementation inspired by [Chris McCormick's repository](https://github.com/chrisjmccormick/LSA_Classification).
+[This repo](https://github.com/kernelmachine/pyLSA/blob/master/lsa.py) and [this one](https://github.com/llazzaro/lsa_python) are also worth looking at.
+However, the `kernelmachine/pyLSA` one seems to rely on web scraping.

 # Project Structure
 The code is structured as follows.